 Last night I had the pleasure of going to my friend’s – Stephen Webber’s – movie premiere at Grauman’s Chinese Theater.

-Now, I could gush for pages about how he came to visit me all the time (with yummy Ben and Jerry’s!) when I was in the hospital (including making time to come see me in the ICU when he was coming from a big party), or how he checked in with my every day the week I had open heart surgery.
+Now, I could gush for pages about how he came to visit me multiple times (with yummy Ben and Jerry’s!) when I was in the hospital (including making time to come see me in the ICU when he was coming from a big party), or how he checked in with my every day the week I had open heart surgery.